Your browser is out-of-date!

 Road users help pay for New Zealand’s land transport system through petrol excise duty (PED) or road user charges (RUC).
 The rates of PED and RUC are specified in legislation and money raised goes into the National Land Transport Fund (NLTF), which helps fund the improvement, operation and maintenance of our land transport system.

-RUC is paid mainly by users of diesel vehicles.
-It is not paid at the pump and is instead purchased from Waka Kotahi or approved agents in advance of kilometres travelled.
+RUC is paid mainly by owners of diesel vehicles and from 1 April 2024 by owners of electric vehicles and plug-in hybrid vehicles.
+RUC is purchased from New Zealand Transport Agency Waka Kotahi or approved agents in advance of kilometres travelled.

 The work to date